SH7003 - Health in the City (2018/19)

 |Total study hours||200|

-• Examine the notions of urban health crisis and urban health disadvantage by using reference material from selected global / world cities that include London.
+• Examine the notions of ‘health crisis’, ‘health disadvantage’ and ‘health advantage’ in cities by using reference material from selected global / world cities that include London

-• Engage critically with public health materials regarding the health of global / world city dwellers, including policy formulation process in relation to shifting agendas towards health improvement in urban settings.
+• Engage critically with public health materials regarding the health of city dwellers, including policy formulation process in relation to shifting agendas towards health improvement in city settings

-• Create an understanding of the differences in health, health policy and health-care systems between global / world cities in the developed and developing world against a background of contemporary globalisation.
+• Create an understanding of the differences in health, health policy and healthcare systems between cities in the developed and developing world against a backdrop of contemporary urbanisation, globalisation and sustainable development goals

-• Critically analyse the influence of various international and national policies on health promotion practice within urban settings.
+• Critically analyse the influence of international and national policies, including the New Urban Agenda and sustainable development goals on health promotion and improvement within urban settings.

 The module will engage with theoretical concepts and principles of health in urban settings.
 In addition, it will look at practical aspects of managing health resources, developing primary and public health, health planning and promotion, and ways of mitigating and accommodating globalisation, migration and diversity in urban settings.
 It demonstrates practical problems and strategies by extensively drawing real examples from both the developed and developing world, enhancing students’ global consciousness.